limianwang/osmos-lite/README.md

 1. **Additional functionality** can be also added to Osmos by a plugin or by a driver—for example, to provide access to features of a data store that are not part of the basic CRUD quartet.

+## Roadmap

+Version 1.x of the project aims at greatly simplifying its structure by using standard validation based on [JSON Schema](http://json-schema.org) and applying many of the lessons learned through its use in production.

 ## Contributing

-Contributions in the form of patches and pull requests are welcome, provided that you also commit to writing covering unit tests.
-[Learn more about contributing](docs/contributing.md).
+Contributions are always welcomed via pull requests, and they should always have associated tests.
+TravisCI will need to pass prior to merging.

 ## Contributors

 ```
- project  : osmos
+ project  : osmos-lite
  repo age : 1 year, 10 months
- active   : 100 days
+ active   : 101 days
- commits  : 291
+ commits  : 296
- files    : 46
+ files    : 45
  authors  :
-   182	Marco Tabini          62.5%
+   182  Marco Tabini          61.5%
-   105	Limian Wang           36.1%
+   110  Limian Wang           37.2%
      3  Yehezkiel Syamsuhadi  1.0%
      1  Daniel Prata          0.3%
 ```

-## Roadmap

-Version 1.x of the project aims at greatly simplifying its structure by using standard validation based on [JSON Schema](http://json-schema.org) and applying many of the lessons learned through its use in production.